 Sleeping while pregnant is hard enough.
 Sleeping while pregnant when you yearn to be on your stomach is all the harder.
 For those few months when you have to sleep on your side (doctor’s and baby’s orders), swap in an affordable pregnancy pillow instead.
-It’ll feel super-supportive for your neck, head, and, of course, growing belly.
+It’ll feel super-supportive for your neck, head, and (of course) growing belly.
 The U-shape hugging your stomach will imitate the secure feeling that your preferred sleeping position provides, at least until you can get back on your belly in T-minus a few months.

 How We Chose These Products

 Choosing the best-for-you pillow is like perfecting a recipe.
 You need equal parts of the right firmness, loft, and material.
 Stomach sleepers need to pay particular attention to those three ingredients, though, since too much, too little, or too not quite right of any of them can cause strain on the neck and spine.
-Keeping those factors in mind, we tested and then selected the best pillows for stomach sleepers, no matter what ratio of those components allow you to have sweet dreams.
+Keeping those factors in mind, we selected the best pillows for stomach sleepers, no matter what ratio of those components allow you to have sweet dreams.